MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ms.date: 09/27/2024
 ms.topic: conceptual
 ms.custom: cliv2, sdkv2, FY25Q1-Linter
-#Customer intent: As a data scientist, I want to understand artifacts and models in MLflow so that I can transition from one to the other.
+#Customer intent: As a data scientist, I want to understand artifacts and models in MLflow so that I can enable a streamlined path to deployment.
 ---

 # From artifacts to models in MLflow